BirdeeHub/nixCats-nvim/README.md

 > If your aliases conflict and you try to install them both to your path via home.packages or environment.systemPackages, it will throw a collision error.

 > Nvim does not know about the wrapper script.
-Nvim is named `nvim` and is in a file in the store.
 It is still at `<store_path>/bin/nvim` and is aware of that.
-Thus, this should not cause any other issues beyond the way nvim is normally wrapped via the wrappers in nixpkgs.
+Thus, this should not cause any issues beyond the way nvim is normally wrapped via the wrappers in nixpkgs.

 ## Table of Contents
 1. [Features](#features)